dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_tasks_cfg.md

 		![Nornir CFG Demo](../../images/nornir_cfg_demo.gif)

-		Above runs "show clock" and "show hostname" commands on all Nornir hosts that contain `ceos-spine` in their hostname as we use `FC` - "Filter Contains" Nornir hosts targeting filter.
+		Above sends configuration commands to all Nornir hosts that contain `spine` or `leaf` in their hostname as we use `FC` - "Filter Contains" Nornir hosts targeting filter.

 		`inventory.yaml` should be located in same folder where we start nfcli, unless `nfcli -i path_to_inventory.yaml` flag used.
 Refer to [Getting Started](../../norfab_getting_started.md) section on how to construct  `inventory.yaml` file